Ribbon structures of the Drinfeld center of a finite tensor category: Preliminaries: Monoidal categories and their modules

-compatible with the natural isomorphisms $a$ and $\ell$ in the above.
-A right $\mathcal{C}$-module category, a $\mathcal{C}$-bimodule category and related notions are defined analogously; see \cite[Chapter 7]{MR3242743} and \cite{2014arXiv1406.4204D} for details.
-Here we only review results on left $\mathcal{C}$-module categories.
+satisfying certain equations similar to the axioms for monoidal categories.
+A right $\mathcal{C}$-module category, a $\mathcal{C}$-bimodule category and related notions are defined analogously; see \cite[Chapter 7]{MR3242743} and \cite{MR3934626}.
+Here we only review basic results on left $\mathcal{C}$-module categories.